zhangxiuling111/meeting-record/README.md

-## Consensus problems in distributed protocol
+## Consensus problems in distributed protocols

 #### The starting point
 Our starting point is Lamport's Paxos algorithm, which provides a textbook description on distributed consensus problem.
 The basic Paxos protocol solves simple consensus, i.e., to let multiple servers agree on a single value in asynchronous settings.
 Multi-Paxos can be used to solve the problem of how to maintain a replicated state machine, in the way that multiple servers agree on the same log of actions or events.
 In an asynchronous setting a message can take arbitrarily long to be delivered, can be duplicated and can be lost.